-The benefits of Industry 4.0 include improved productivity and efficiency, better flexibility and agility, and increased profitability.
-Industry 4.0 also improves the customer experience.
+The benefits of Industry 4.0 technologies, processes, and systems include improved productivity and efficiency, better flexibility and agility, and increased profitability.
+Industry 4.0 also improves the customer experience, including through more personalized and intelligent products.

 In simple terms, Industry 4.0 technologies enable you to do more with less.
-In other words, you can produce more and faster while allocating your resources more cost-effectively and efficiently.
+In other words, increasing throughput while allocating your resources more cost-effectively and efficiently.

-Your production lines will also experience less downtime because of enhanced machine monitoring and automated/semi-automated decision-making.
-In fact, general OEE (Overall Equipment Effectiveness) will improve as your facility moves closer to becoming an Industry 4.0 Smart Factory.
+Your production lines will also experience less downtime because of deeper levels of integration, enhanced machine monitoring, and automated/semi-automated decision-making.
+OEE (Overall Equipment Effectiveness) will improve, too, as your facility moves closer to becoming an Industry 4.0 Smart Factory.

 Multiple areas of your production line will become more efficient as a result of Industry 4.0-related technologies.
 Some of these efficiencies are mentioned above – less machine downtime as well as the ability to make more products and make them faster.